 You can publish league tables, jobs rotas, financial data, research charts or anything you like to WordPress without leaving Excel.
 There are some examples here.

-Note: ipushpull offers a 7 day free trial and paid plans start from $7/month.
+Note: ipushpull offers a 7 day free trial so you can see whether it suits your needs.

 What you will learn in this tutorial